Squish for Qt Tutorials

 We have now said that we expect these properties to have the values shown, that is, an email address of "jane.doe@nowhere.com" and phone number of "555 123 4567".
 We must click the Save and Insert Verifications button to actually insert the verification point, so do that now.

-These particular verification points generate four tests comparing the forename, surname, email, and phone number of the newly inserted entry.
+Now there are four passing tests comparing the forename, surname, email, and phone number of the newly inserted entry.

-For our manual verifications we want to check the number of addresses present in the QTableWidget
+For this manual verification, we want to check the number of addresses present in the QTableWidget

 after reading in the MyAddresses.adr